ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 npts = data_array.shape[1]
 ```

-We need to set aside some of our data set for training and set the remaining bit as our validation set.
-The size of your data set determines what ratio of training to validation you'll want to use.
-For "smaller" data sets it is common to use 80% of your data set for training and set aside the other 20% for validation.
-If you have a data set in the millions, then you'll probably end up using 10% of your data for validation and the rest for training.
+At this point, we need to set aside some of our data for training and set aside the remaining data for our validation set.
+For “smaller” data sets it is common to use 80% of your data set for training and set aside the other 20% for validation.
+If you have a data set in the millions, then you’ll probably end up using 10% of your data for validation and the rest for training.

-To split our data set I am simply setting
+To split our data set we will set
 <center><span style="font-family:Courier; font-size:1.0em;">TRAIN_TEST_SPLIT = 0.2</span></center>

-In other words, keep 80% for training.
+In other words, we're keeping 80% for training and the remaining 20% for validation.

 ```python